TheSarang/IGN-20-years-of-Games-Analysis/README.md

-# IGN-20-years-of-Games-Analysis
+# IGN 20 years of games analysis

-Exploratory Data Analysis on IGN Gaming Dataset
+Exploratory Data Analysis on IGN gaming data.

 ## Dataset Information
 It contains 18625 lines with the fields like the release date, it's platform and IGN's score.
 All the lines are fully filled.